Top 10 #Adulting Tips on Budgeting

 9. Plan every dollar

+If you are serious about saving, a more concious approach can help you get in the financial mindset.
 Have a plan for where every dollar should go and give it a purpose.
-Planning expenses and purchases in advance will help you know how much money is left.
+Planning expenses and purchases in advance will help you know how much money is left for spending each month.

 10. Learn The Difference Between A Want & A Necessity